kociumba/SkyDriver/README.md

 **A:** If you are having trouble with using SkyDriver, read any resource out there on cli apps and if you get past opening the app and your issues persists, please [open an issue](https://github.com/kociumba/SkyDriver/issu.es/new/choose)

+**Q:** What is the prediction? <br>
+**A:** The prediction comes from data collected through the bazaar API and helps you figure out if flipping an item will be profitable.
+If the prediction is positive, it means you're likely to make a profit; if it's negative, it's probably not worth it.
+The bigger the number, the higher the expected profit.
+Confidence shows how many of the seven internal indicators agree on whether the item will be profitable or not.
+For more info, check out the [model](notes.md)
+> [!CAUTION]
+> This model was made by me (a dumbass) and you should not soly rely on it.
+> If you loose all your coins because you bet on something SkyDriver said was going to be profitable, that's on you.